Empathy and Political Leadership

 There is no one size fits all approach to leadership.
 Different segments of society, want diverse things from their leaders.
 Some look to their leaders for strength, others for compassion.
 Although it is hard to do both well, the two are not incompatible.
 In fact, this book argues that strength, resilience, and effective long-term strategy lie in striking that balance, and in bring greater humanity, understanding and empathy into political leadership.
 Despite its connotations for weakness, empathy is a strength, and an asset in politics, that can be used for positive or negative outcomes depending on your politics.
 It can contribute to more citizen-centric policies, help foster inclusivity and diversity, aid greater responsiveness to change and bring to leaders a humility and understanding of the role and responsibilities of high office that can help to build and inspire public trust.
 Conversely, it can be used by populist leaders to give voice to elements in society that want to create in-groups, and out-groups, differentiating ‘others’ and restricting rights.

-At a time of global instability and uncertainty, Empathy in Political Leadership looks at what empathy really means in politics, in its many forms, and how it can be harnessed by leaders to inspire change.
+At a time of global instability and uncertainty, my new book Empathy in Politics and Leadership looks at what empathy really means in politics, in its many forms, and how it can be harnessed by leaders to inspire change.
 Taking current events as its starting point, it looks at a wide-range of situations, including times of war, peace, terrorism, and social unrest, to articulate how it is a valuable but underappreciated asset in leadership and how it can make a difference not only to politics but to societies as a whole.

 Imagining a more empathetic politics